The special linear version of the projective bundle theorem: A splitting principle.

 \section{A splitting principle.}

-In this section we assert a splitting principle for the cohomology theories with a special linear orientation and inverted stable Hopf map.
+In this section we assert a splitting principle for $SL$-oriented cohomology theories with inverted stable Hopf map.
 The principle states that from the viewpoint of such cohomology theories every special linear bundle is a direct sum of rank 2 special linear bundles and at most one trivial linear bundle.

 \begin{definition} For $k_1<k_2<\dots<k_m$ consider the group

 and define a \textit{special linear flag variety} as the quotient

 In particular, we are interested in the following varieties: